lynn9388/light-blog/README.md

 ## Usage

-Check out the [post](https://lynn9388.github.io/light-blog/2019/04/16/getting-started/) for more info on how to use this theme in your site.
+Check out the [post](https://lynn9388.github.io/2019/04/18/getting-started-with-light-blog/) for more info on how to use this theme in your site.

-## Contributing

-Bug reports and pull requests are welcome.
-There are also more info in the theme's [demo](https://lynn9388.github.io/light-blog/).

 ## Acknowledge